mrismanaziz/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.